yingfan-wang/PPO_final_project/README.md

 Notes:

-- `requirments.txt` is kept only as a backward-compatible shim for the old misspelled filename.
 - `gymnasium[mujoco]` may need MuJoCo system dependencies depending on your machine.
 - The Simple Spread scripts use `mpe2`, `supersuit`, and `stable-baselines3`.